donkirkby/donkirkby.github.com/index.md

     writing a program to play several games in the collection.
 I'm also writing Zero Play as a general-purpose Python library that can learn to play any kind of board game.
+* [A Twisted Enigma] - A puzzle with a niche audience, but I was pleased with the idea, and I think it looks nice.
+I've also posted several [bonus problems] for my other puzzles on the same web site, the puzzling stack exchange.

 [Donimoes]: donimoes/
 [Four-Letter Blocks]: four-letter-blocks/